Transduction (physiology)

 In physiology, transduction is the translation of arriving stimulus into an action potential by a sensory receptor.
-It begins when stimulus changes the membrane potential of a receptor cell.
+It begins when stimulus changes the membrane potential of a sensory receptor.

-A receptor cell converts the energy in a stimulus into an electrical signal.
+A sensory receptor converts the energy in a stimulus into an electrical signal.
 Receptors are broadly split into two main categories: exteroceptors, which receive external sensory stimuli, and interoceptors, which receive internal sensory stimuli.

-Transduction and the senses
+Sensory transduction

 The visual system

 In the visual system, sensory cells called rod and cone cells in the retina convert the physical energy of light signals into electrical impulses that travel to the brain.
 The light causes a conformational change in a protein called rhodopsin.
 This conformational change sets in motion a series of molecular events that result in a reduction of the electrochemical gradient of the photoreceptor.
 The decrease in the electrochemical gradient causes a reduction in the electrical signals going to the brain.
 Thus, in this example, more light hitting the photoreceptor results in the transduction of a signal into fewer electrical impulses, effectively communicating that stimulus to the brain.
 A change in neurotransmitter release is mediated through a second messenger system.
-Note that the change in neurotransmitter release is by rods.
+The change in neurotransmitter release is by rods.
 Because of the change, a change in light intensity causes the response of the rods to be much slower than expected (for a process associated with the nervous system).